KTHS/projekt_zaliczeniowy/src/README.md

-Source code for use in this project
+Main file for the project - buziewalbumie_main.py.